1/Monday

 • Beverly Area Saturday Salon (B.A.S.S.) ~Noon.
 Spontaneous conversation in far SSW Chicago, approximate vicinity of 107th St. & Western Ave.
 Please contact Rick E. the Beverly Area Coordinator, for this month’s location and the exact time as well as more information; if emailing, put “BASS” in the subject line.
 This event usually recurs midday on the 3rd Saturday of the month.

-The location of our June Monthly Gathering is the Rolling Meadows Community Center
+The location of our June Monthly Gathering may be on a date TBD at the Rolling Meadows Community Center

 3705 Pheasant Dr. in Rolling Meadows.